Business Environment Profiles - Canada

 Recent Trends – Private investment in computers and software

-Private investment in computers and software in Canada was set to expand 2.3% to reach $54.7 billion in 2026, driven by post-pandemic digital transformation and improved economic conditions.
-The increasing adoption of remote work and business technology accelerated investment, while more favorable interest rates in 2025 helped renew capital spending.
-Despite headwinds from earlier inflation and semiconductor shortages, businesses prioritized efficiency and productivity by upgrading their IT infrastructure and software, positioning technology as a core investment across sectors.
-Investment growth was further buoyed by government AI initiatives that provided capital, compute access and infrastructure support for technology-driven enterprises.
+Private investment in computers and software in Canada is set to expand 1.9% to reach $55.2 billion in 2026, continuing its path of moderate growth.
+More favorable interest rates set by the Bank of Canada in 2025 have helped renew capital spending.
+Despite headwinds from earlier inflation and semiconductor shortages, businesses have prioritized efficiency and productivity by upgrading their IT infrastructure and software, positioning technology as a core investment across sectors.
+Investment growth has been further buoyed by government AI initiatives that provided capital, compute access and infrastructure support for technology-driven enterprises.

-Persistent digitization, rising service sector output and active policy support for innovation have shaped the investment landscape.
-The underlying expansion of non-energy exports and expansion of the Canadian tech sector strengthened the role of computers and software as essential contributors to productivity and competitiveness.
+Persistent digitization, rising service-sector output and active policy support for innovation have shaped the investment landscape.
+The underlying expansion of non-energy exports and the expansion of the Canadian tech sector strengthened the role of computers and software as essential contributors to productivity and competitiveness.
 As a result, technology investment has remained more resilient than other forms of capital spending through periods of volatility.

 Show more